Coca-Cola: 21st century

 In November 2009, due to a dispute over wholesale prices of Coca-Cola products, Costco stopped restocking its shelves with Coke and Diet Coke for two months; a separate pouring rights deal in 2013 saw Coke products removed from Costco food courts in favor of Pepsi.
-Some Costco locations (such as the ones in Tucson, Arizona) additionally sell imported Coca-Cola from Mexico with cane sugar instead of corn syrup from separate distributors.
+It eventually returned to Costco food courts in mid-2025.
+Some Costco locations (such as the ones in Tucson, Arizona) additionally sell imported Coca-Cola from Mexico, with cane sugar instead of corn syrup, from separate distributors.
 Coca-Cola introduced the 7.5-ounce mini-can in 2009, and on September 22, 2011, the company announced price reductions, asking retailers to sell eight-packs for $2.99.
 That same day, Coca-Cola announced the 12.5-ounce bottle, to sell for 89 cents.
 A 16-ounce bottle has sold well at 99 cents since being re-introduced, but the price was going up to $1.19.

 In 2012, Coca-Cola resumed business in Myanmar after 60 years of absence due to US-imposed investment sanctions against the country.
-Coca-Cola's bottling plant is located in Yangon and is part of the company's five-year plan and $200 million investment in Myanmar.
-Coca-Cola with its partners is to invest US$5 billion in its operations in India by 2020.
+Coca-Cola's bottling plant is located in Yangon and was part of the company's five-year plan and $200 million investment in Myanmar.
+Coca-Cola with its partners were to invest US$5 billion in its operations in India by 2020.

-In February 2021, as a plan to combat plastic waste, Coca-Cola said that it would start selling its sodas in bottles made from 100% recycled plastic material in the United States, and by 2030 planned to recycle one bottle or can for each one it sold.
+In February 2021, as a plan to combat plastic waste, Coca-Cola said that it would start selling its sodas in bottles made from 100% recycled plastic material in the United States, and by 2030, it planned to recycle one bottle or can for each one it sold.
 Coca-Cola started by selling 2000 paper bottles to see if they held up due to the risk of safety and of changing the taste of the drink.

+In October 2025, the company announced plans to introduce single-serving 7.5 USfloz mini-cans of its beverage lines to convenience stores for the first time.
+Previously available only in multi-packs sold at North American grocery stores, the mini-cans have gained significant popularity, accounting for approximately 9% of the sparkling soft drink market share in large retail stores.
+The decision to expand distribution to convenience stores aligns with evolving consumer preferences, including increased demand for smaller portion sizes, influenced by trends such as the use of GLP-1 receptor agonists for weight management, growing interest in snacking, and economic factors like shrinkflation.